 Professor Emeritus Sir Mason Durie

-Member of the New Zealand Order of Merit for services to New Zealand
+Member of the Order of New Zealand

 For more than 40 years, Sir Mason Durie has been at the forefront of a transformational approach to Māori health and has played major roles in building the Māori health workforce.
 Sir Mason has also championed higher education for Māori, and he has provided national academic leadership for Māori and indigenous development in a number of different roles.
 His accomplishments include gaining funding to establish a Centre for Māori Health Research, Te Pūmanawa Hauora, and negotiating the Māori mental health programme, Te Rau Puawai, which provides up to 100 scholarships annually for students studying health-related subjects.